mdiluz/ttrts/game/README.md

 | A        | deal 1 damage to unit directly in front     |

 --------------------------------------------------------
-The Grid
+The Board
 --------

-As an example, let's start with a basic starting `[10,5]` grid
+As an example, let's start with a basic starting `[10,5]` board
 ````
 0000000000
 0000000000